jenkins-x/jx-docs/content/getting-started/create-cluster.md

     jx create cluster gke --skip-login

-If the above fails to make a cluster you may need to run this command first and re-run the above:

-    gcloud services enable container compute

 If you wish to name your cluster and provide your own admin password you can run:

     jx create cluster gke --skip-login  --default-admin-password=mySecretPassWord123 -n myclustername